The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

 BLOG: How to Make Elderberry Syrup – Click HERE

-A study in Norway showed the effects of Elderberry on colds and the flu specifically.
+A Norway study showed Elderberry’s effects on colds and the flu specifically.

-Sixty patients (aged 18-54 years) who were suffering from flu-like symptoms for 48-hours or less were enrolled in a randomized, double-blind, placebo-controlled study.
+Sixty patients (aged 18-54 years) suffering from flu-like symptoms for 48 hours or less were enrolled in a randomized, double-blind, placebo-controlled study.

-Patients received 15 ml of elderberry or placebo syrup four times a day for 5 days and recorded their symptoms using a visual analogue scale.
+Patients received 15 ml of elderberry or placebo syrup four times daily for 5 days and recorded their symptoms using a visual analog scale.

-In the Elderberry group, most of the mean scores were near ‘pronounced improvement.’
+In the Elderberry group, most mean scores were near ‘pronounced improvement.’
 (0=no improvement and 10= pronounced improvement) after just 3-4 days.
-It took the placebo group 7-8 days to reach the same level of ‘pronounced improvement’ average scores.
+The placebo group took 7-8 days to reach the same level of ‘pronounced improvement’ average scores.